 Heat pumps are typically compact, quiet and odorless; furnaces tend to be somewhat larger and can be noisy under some circumstances.
 On the other hand, furnaces have significantly greater heating power and do not depend on the temperature of the outside air to produce heat.
 In very cold weather, a furnace can keep the home warm much more efficiently than a heat pump.
 A final difference is the source of fuel: While furnaces run on oil or natural gas, heat pumps require only electricity.
 As such, the relative cost of fuel and power in your area should play a role in your decision.

-Whether a heat pump or a furnace is the right choice for your home, we at Wood Air Conditioning are ready to help.
+Whether a heat pump or a furnace is the right choice for your home, we at Wood Air Conditioning & Plumbing are ready to help.
 Our factory trained and certified technicians install excellent Bryant equipment and know how to service and repair all makes and models of heating equipment.
 Don’t hesitate to give us a call to discuss your home’s heating needs.